stephen-lakes/stephen-lakes/README.md

   - Mentoring junior developers and helping them grow in their careers.

 - 🌱 **In My Free Time**:
-  - Enjoy contributing to open-source projects and collaborating with other developers.
+  - Enjoy checking out open-source projects and collaborating with other developers.
   - Exploring new tech trends and continuously expanding my knowledge.

 Feel free to check out my [portfolio]([https://stephen-lakes.github.io/](https://stephen-dev-frontend.onrender.com/) for more information about my projects and experiences!